dojo/dojo.io/site/source/_posts/2018/01/17-Announcing-Dojo-2-beta-5/Announcing-Dojo-2-beta-5.md

 A number of refinements were made since the initial `@dojo/stores` release in Beta 4:

 * [Add a basic `onChange` mechanism](https://github.com/dojo/stores/commit/b6165e6fd670874726e67ab166cb888967785d19)
-* Improvements to providing type definitions for state
+* Improvements to providing type definitions for [state](https://github.com/dojo/stores/pull/143) and [payload](https://github.com/dojo/stores/pull/152)

 See the [@dojo/stores readme](https://github.com/dojo/stores) for more information about this package.